 Starting from informal animal content, each session will explore possible approaches from philosophy, literature, sociology, and psychoanalysis to grapple with the meaning of animals within our culture and our relationship to them.

 Learning and teaching

-The module will be delivered through ten 2-hour workshops, made up of lectures, class discussions, small group work, and debates.
+The module will be delivered through ten, two-hour workshops, made up of lectures, class discussions, small group work, and debates.
 Class sessions will be supplemented by resources available to students via Learning Central.

 Areas for exploration are likely to include: